-• Alzheimer’s disease shouldn’t be used as a blanket condition to describe seniors who are experiencing memory loss
+- Alzheimer’s disease shouldn’t be used as an umbrella term to describe older adults who are experiencing memory loss

-In fact, while Alzheimer’s disease is the most common type of dementia (dementia is the general term used to describe a severe decline in memory and mental ability that actually interferes with daily life), Alzheimer’s is not the only type of illness that falls under this umbrella.
+In fact, while Alzheimer’s disease is the most common type of dementia (dementia is the general term used to describe a severe decline in memory and cognitive ability that actually interferes with daily life), Alzheimer’s disease is not the only type of dementia.

-Alzheimer’s disease is perhaps the most well known type of dementia but according to the Alzheimer Society of Canada, there are other types of dementia.
+Alzheimer’s disease is perhaps the most well-known type of dementia.
+However, according to the Alzheimer Society of Canada, there are many other types of dementia.
 Keep reading for a brief description on a few of the other types of dementia.

-Vascular dementia - This is the second most common type of dementia and occurs after a stroke.
-The symptoms are varied, but the most obvious ones are confusion, disorientation, trouble speaking (or understanding speech), and vision loss.
-Other conditions that damage blood vessels and reduce circulation, depriving the brain of oxygen and nutrients, can also cause vascular dementia, such as chronic high glucose levels in diabetes patients, high blood pressure, and any risk factors for heart disease.
+Vascular dementia: This is the second most common type of dementia and can occur after a stroke.
+The symptoms are varied but the most obvious ones are confusion, disorientation, trouble speaking (or understanding speech), and vision loss.
+Other conditions that damage blood vessels and reduce circulation, depriving the brain of oxygen and nutrients, can also cause vascular dementia such as chronic high glucose levels in people with diabetes, high cholesterol levels, and high blood pressure to name a few.
 Therefore, the best way to prevent vascular dementia is to control the risk factors for these and other conditions that increase the risk for a heart attack or stroke.

-Creutzfeldt-Jakob disease - This is a fast-acting, rare form of irreversible dementia caused by infectious proteins called prions that attack the brain, kill cells, and create gaps in brain tissue.
-In cattle, it’s known as spongiform encephalopathy epidemic (BSE or, more commonly, “mad cow disease”).
-In addition to memory loss and mood swings, some of the symptoms the patient will experience include difficulty with balance, muscle jerks or twitching, and vision problems, including blindness.
+Creutzfeldt-Jakob disease: This is a fast-acting, rare form of irreversible dementia caused by infectious proteins called prions that attack the brain, kill cells, and create gaps in brain tissue.
+In cattle, it’s known as Bovine Spongiform Encephalopathy epidemic (BSE or, more commonly, “mad cow disease”).
+In addition to memory loss and mood swings, some of the symptoms the person will experience include difficulty with balance, muscle jerks or twitching, and vision problems including blindness.

-Lewy body dementia - This disease affects a person’s ability to think and move due to abnormal deposits of alpha-synuclein proteins inside the brain’s nerve cells.
+Lewy body dementia: This type of dementia affects a person’s ability to think and move due to abnormal deposits of alpha-synuclein proteins inside the brain’s nerve cells.
 Like Creutzfeldt-Jakob disease, Lewy body dementia also progresses quickly and has many symptoms that are similar to Alzheimer’s disease.
 Other symptoms include visual hallucinations, stiffness of muscles, tremors, a stooped posture, and slow, shuffling movements.

 What causes dementia?

-Although the cause of dementia has not yet been determined, dementia occurs when a person’s brain cells can’t communicate with each other, impacting their ability to think, behave, and express their feelings in a normal way.
-While it’s true that memory loss is one of the earliest signs of Alzheimer’s disease, forgetfulness does not necessarily mean an automatic diagnosis of Alzheimer’s or dementia.
+Although the cause of dementia has not yet been determined, dementia occurs when a person’s brain cells can’t communicate with each other.
+This impacts a person’s ability to think, behave, and express their feelings in a normal way.
+While it’s true that memory loss is one of the earliest signs of Alzheimer’s disease, forgetfulness does not necessarily mean an automatic diagnosis of Alzheimer’s disease or dementia.

-There are many factors that can affect someone’s memory such as certain medications, sleep deprivation, nutritional deficiency, a head injury, etc. We all forget things as we grow older; however, memory loss is not a normal part of aging.
+There are many factors that can affect someone’s memory such as certain medications, sleep deprivation, nutritional deficiency, a head injury, etc. We all forget things as we grow older; however, memory loss is not considered to be a normal part of aging.

-If you’re taking care of someone who is experiencing frequent memory loss outside of typical forgetfulness (for example, forgetting the day of the week but remembering it later on during the day), visit a doctor to diagnose the issue.
+If you or the person you are caring for are experiencing frequent memory loss outside of typical forgetfulness (for example, forgetting the day of the week but able to remember it soon after), consult with a health care professional.

-In order to diagnose Alzheimer’s disease or other types of dementia, doctors study numerous factors such as medical history, physical exams, laboratory tests, and changes in cognitive and physical skills, as well as behaviours.
-See also, our Elizz Infographic on the 7 A’s of dementia symptoms.
+In order to diagnose Alzheimer’s disease or another type of dementia, health care professionals study numerous factors such as medical history, physical exams, laboratory tests, and changes in cognitive and physical skills, as well as behaviours.

 Unfortunately, there is no cure for most progressive types of dementia, including Alzheimer’s disease.
-However, medication and non-medicinal treatment plans can help alleviate or slow down the progression of dementia symptoms.
+Consult with a health care professional about management options that can help alleviate or slow down the progression of dementia symptoms.